OmarTebo/Self-Balancing-Robot/DOCUMENTATION.md

 Purpose: thin mapping of config macros to named constants used in constructors and object initialization.

-Role: keeps code readable by centralizing pin names (e.g., PITCH_STEP → PITCH_STEP_PIN).
+Role: keeps code readable by centralizing pin names (e.g., LEFT_STEP → LEFT_STEP_PIN).

 ---